Note to overseas viewers of this webpage

 In Britain, Central Government took charge of the curriculum to raise standards.
 Yet, for all the brouhaha and high expectations over the thirty years since the introduction of the National Curriculum, there is little evidence that learning in English and mathematics has improved to anything close to the extent required.

-In the English system, 40% of 16-year-old students consistently fail to meet the expected standard in English and mathematics year on year in the one-off GCSE exams taken at the end of eleven years of schooling.
+In the English system, up to 40% of 16-year-old students consistently fail to meet the expected standard in English and mathematics year on year in the one-off GCSE exams taken at the end of eleven years of schooling.

 For these young people there is a reduction in their hopes for the future, a breakdown of trust in the system and a lack of respect for education.
 Many of these young people have lost any love of learning, disheartened by a system of assessment based on winners and losers.